How to rewax beeswax wraps?

 With the correct care and attention, beeswax wraps should last for around 12 months.
 It can be longer but we like to remain conservative with our estimate.
 Either way, just think how much plastic wrap you’ll be saving.

-Before we kick off, let's talk quickly about terminology as this will make explanation a little easier.
-There are two terms we frequently associate with the upkeep of your Green Bee’s beeswax wraps.
+Before we kick off with the rewax process, let's talk quickly about terminology as this will make explanation a little easier.
+There are two terms we frequently associate with the upkeep of beeswax wraps.

-You’ll know when your wraps need “re-waxing” as the process of “refreshing” no longer provides the desired outcome.
+You’ll know when your wraps need “rewaxing” as the process of “restoring” is no longer as effective.
 You’ll also find that your wraps start to lose their stiffness, feeling more like standard fabric.